norchard/portfolio-jekyll/_posts/2017-08-13-compilers.md

 declare i32 @printf(i8* nocapture readonly, ...)
 {% endhighlight %}

-Our optimized main function is essentially lines 17 and 18 of the unoptimized version, with the variable values inlined. `opt` calculated the addition because all of the variables were constant.
+Our optimized main function is essentially lines 16 and 17 of the unoptimized version, with the variable values inlined. `opt` calculated the addition because all of the variables were constant.
 Pretty cool, huh?

 ### The Backend
 LLVM's backend tool is `llc`.
 It generates machine code from LLVM IR input in three phases: